 There are three pillars in information security—Confidentiality, Integrity, and Availability—C.I.A.
 Here are three pillars to help you be successful as a cybersecurity professional.

 Am I good enough?
 Clever enough?
 Hacker enough?
 Imposter Syndrome is systemic to Information Technology—good, successful people feeling like they do not belong.
 We are knowledge workers—it is hard to measure what we know.
 And sometimes there is a misconception that others know more than we do.
-Maybe the results do not always match the effort that we put in.
+Maybe because the results do not always match the effort that we put in.
 Or we allow perfectionism to get in the way, minimizing our successes and maximizing our failures.
 If you ever start to feel like you do not belong,…

 - Don't Compare Yourself To Others